Introduction to Owls

 We will compare the differences between owl species by looking at a variety of aspects about each species, including:

-During the workshop, pupils will have an opportunity to meet a native species of owl and witness it’s graceful, silent flying skills in one of our flying arenas.
+During the workshop, pupils will have an opportunity to meet one of our resident owls and witness it’s graceful, silent flying skills in one of our flying arenas.
 Pupils will also learn about how the Trust helps wild owls.

 We often link this session to the popular story books ‘Owl Babies’, by Martin Waddell or the ‘Owl who was Afraid of the Dark’ by Jim Tomlinson.
 Please do let us know in advance if you are reading either of these books in school and would like to request to meet the species featuring in the book.